 It’s also necessary to check the physical security of the tanks like locked fences.
 Check that no one has banged into the tank.
 Check for vandalism.
 Check the supply pipework for corrosion or damage or that a heavy vehicle has not driven over and dented underground pipework.
 Doing that requires using a leak detection test.

-A bunded fuel tank should last a long time with the proper maintenance.
-Keeping it in good working order protects your customer’s and your own motors and burners and protects you from causing a spill.
+A bunded fuel tank should last a long time with the correct maintenance.
+Keeping it in good working order protects your fleet or generators and protects you from hefty fines from the Environment Agency for causing a potentially lethal fuel leak.